Where can I get further help and information?

 You will encounter a mixture of law, administration and accountancy and it draws on a range of presentational and personal skills.
 The sky is the limit and you can be part of it.

 The Chartered Institute of Taxation (CIOT) is the leading professional body in the UK for advisers dealing with all aspects of taxation.
-Its website has a detailed section on careers, which covers career profiles and case studies of some of the different opportunities available when working in tax.
-Also the ‘Benefits and salary’ page provides information on your earning potential.
+Its website has a detailed section on careers.

 The Association of Taxation Technicians (ATT) is the leading professional body for those providing UK tax compliance services.
 There is information on their website for prospective students about:

 - The ATT qualification

-- Foundation qualifications.
-The four Foundation Qualifications are all independent from each other and can be studied in any order and you may choose to study for any number of Foundation qualifications.
+- Online Foundation qualifications.
 Foundations provide excellent introductory knowledge and are ideal for those who want some background knowledge, or are thinking of getting into tax.
-Foundations suit those starting out in tax who may not be ready for the ATT examinations just yet.

 What skills do I need?